aetperf/aetperf.github.io/_posts/WP_2022-04-14-Heapsort-with-Numba-and-Cython.md

 *Heapsort* is a classical sorting algorithm.
-We are not going into much details about the algorithm and refer to Corman et al. [1] for example, or the [heapsort wikipedia page](https://en.wikipedia.org/wiki/Heapsort).
+We are not going into much theory about the algorithm and refer to Corman et al. [1] for example, or the [heapsort wikipedia page](https://en.wikipedia.org/wiki/Heapsort).
 The regular implementation is array-based and performed in-place.
 We use 0-based indices.
 Note that this is not a stable sorting method [keeping items with the same key in the  original order].

 In this post, we are going to implement the classical *heapsort* in Python, Python/Numba and Cython.